trpc/trpc/README.md

       })
       .optional(),
     resolve({ input }) {
-      // the `input` here is type checked and inferred return {
+      // the `input` here is parsed by the parser passed in `input` the type inferred return {
         greeting: `hello ${input?.text ?? 'world'}`,
       };